boredsquirrel/Flatpak-remotes/README.md

 # Flatpak Remotes
 A list of public Flatpak repositories.
 Feel free to add missing ones!

+> [!NOTE]
-Note: RedHat has one or wants to build one, but it will likely not be public.
+> RedHat has one or wants to build one, but it will likely not be public.

 ## ℹ️ Usage